 The District controls expenditures at the function level in the General Fund and at the fund level for all other funds.
-Some individual functions in the General Fund experienced expenditures which exceeded appropriations.
+Some individual funds experienced expenditures which exceeded appropriations.
 The detail of those items can be found in the District's year-end budget to actual report.